jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 7. If Eclipse isn't running, start it up.
 Use File, Import, Maven, Existing Maven Projects to import the content-tutorial-repo project you just created.

 If you have problems after the import, go ahead and resolve those.
 Consult the Alfresco Maven SDK tutorial if you need help with that.

+Starting with SDK 3.0.0, the default is to create JAR files.
+We want to create AMP files instead, so edit the pom.xml and uncomment the maven-assembly-plugin.

 Now you are ready to create your custom content model XML.